-The heart of the Lyve system is the bioreactor, where ideal conditions are maintained for bacteria to proliferate.
-It’s in the bioreactor where the bacteria metabolize the dissolved compounds as the wastewater flows through.
+The heart of the Lyve system is the Moving Bed Biofilm Reactor (MBBR), where ideal conditions are maintained for bacteria to proliferate.
+It’s in the MBBR where the bacteria metabolize the dissolved compounds as the wastewater flows through.
 Blowers supply air to a fine bubble air diffusion system.
-This system dissolves monitored levels of oxygen into the bioreactor to satisfy the bacteria’s respiration requirements.
+This system dissolves monitored levels of oxygen into the MBBR to satisfy the bacteria’s respiration requirements.
 Nutrient levels are also maintained as the bacteria require ammonia nitrogen and phosphate for enzyme production and growth.

 Under these ideal and managed conditions, the bacteria produce a gel-like substance that allows them to agglomerate and form “flocs.”
 These flocs are bound clusters of bacteria which also gather fine inert particles that we term suspended solids.

-Some of these separated biological solids, referred to as sludge, are returned to the bioreactor to replenish the bacterial population and a smaller proportion are wasted to the sludge digester where ultimately they can be dewatered and the solids used for compost.
+In each case, the separated biological solids, referred to as sludge, are returned to the bio-reactor to replenish the bacterial population.
+A smaller proportion are wasted to the sludge digester where ultimately they can be dewatered and the solids used for compost.

 3031 California Boulevard